CBD dabs (or products like CBD crumble or CBD shatter) are highly potent concentrates infused with cannabis terpenes.

 (You can read more about these two concentrates on our CBD Shatter and Crumble guide.)

 Our newest release, CBD sauce is liquid, unlike crumble and shatter.
-It consists of cannabinoid distillates and cannabis terpenes.
+It consists of cannabinoid distillates and cannabis terpenes to create flavors and effects similar to well-known cannabis strains.
 Unlike shatter and crumble, which come in a jar, sauce comes in a 1-milliliter syringe.

 How to Dab CBD

-Description: This technique is best for experienced cannabis users.
+How to Dab CBD: This technique is best for experienced cannabis users.
 The initial setup requires some upfront investment to get rolling.
 But if you already have a water pipe that you use for flower, you can purchase a nail that will sit in place of the bowl.
 CBD dabs offer an alternative for people who enjoy the ritual of smoking but may be looking to reduce their THC intake.
+Dabbing CBD can still help calm your mind and body but without the psychoactive effects of THC.

 - Turn on your torch and aim the flame directly at the nail.
-Heat the nail until it turns red-hot.
+Heat the nail for about 30-40 seconds.
 Please consult your manual when using an electronic nail.

-- Take your dabber, apply the wax directly on the hot nail inside the dome, and inhale slowly.
+- Take your dabber, apply the wax directly on the hot nail, cover nail with a carb cap and inhale slowly.
 Rotating the dabber tip on the nail prevents wasting any oil stuck to the tool.

-Requirements: Wax or vape pen rated for concentrate use
+Requirements: Wax or vape pen rated for concentrate use.
+How to dab CBD using a vape pen is a more beginner-friendly method.

 Description: This is the best method for people who enjoy vaping without a cumbersome dab rig because pocket-size e-devices travel well.
 Wax pens also serve as training wheels for vaping newbies.
 They are easy to use, so the most inexperienced consumer can vape CBD comfortably without spending too much on an elaborate rig.
 (Note: Only use with a concentrate-rated device, not an e-cig for regular vape juice.)